top of page

 Marvell

-As a result of our efforts to promote energy efficiency, we were invited to travel with Governator Schwarzenegger on a trade mission to Asia, and, with great fanfare, he opened Marvell's new design center in Shanghai.
+As a result of all the media attention we were generating, Marvell's co-founders were invited to join Governator Schwarzenegger on a trade mission to Asia, where he publicly announced Marvell's plan to build the greenest light industrial campus in China.

 • The "Smart Electronics Act" was introduced by U.S. Congressman for the 17th District of California and Silicon Valley, Mike Honda.